 The Bachelor of Science in Nursing (BSN) curriculum encompasses general, foundational, and professional studies within a liberal arts education.
 Nursing knowledge is developmental in nature; each course is designed to build on knowledge and skills acquired in previous nursing and non-nursing courses.

-1. Traditional BSN: A traditional four-year degree for freshmen and transfer students
+1. Traditional BSN: A traditional four-year degree first degree seeking students such as freshmen and transfer students

-3. RN-BSN: An online program for graduates of Associate Degree in Nursing programs with RN licensure
+3. RN-BSN: An online option for graduates of Associate Degree in Nursing programs with RN licensure

 Traditional BSN